Jana Fesslová

 Jana Fesslová (born 13 November 1976 in Ústí nad Labem) is a Paralympian athlete from Czech Republic competing mainly in category F54-56 discus throw events.

 Biography

 She competed in the 2008 Summer Paralympics in Beijing, China.
 There she won a bronze medal in the women's F54-56 discus throw event.

-She is investigated by the Czech Police for the financial fraud.
+She was investigated by the Czech Police for financial fraud.